RavenousLegs

 Sherwani - traditional dress for men in Bir, Himachal Pradesh

-There's a separate settlement for the Tibetan refugees called Tibetan colony.
-There are lot of monasteries in Bir and the local Tibetans regularly visit them during the prayer times.
+There’s a separate settlement for Tibetan refugees called Tibetan colony.
+Bir is home to many monasteries, and local Tibetans visit them during prayer times.

 Tibetan refugees in Bir, Himachal Pradesh